But, what is a subscription box?

 - Book of the month subscription boxes.
 The next evolution of book club, book of the month subscription boxes have been a staple of the industry for a while.
 They are highly curated boxes that have a big impact on book sales.
 For burgeoning authors or publishers, they can really help.

 - Wine subscription boxes.
 Another major player in the subscription box market is monthly wine clubs.
-These clubs deliver an array of wine directly to customers's houses.
-This is a great way for vintners to sell off excess inventory and to introduce people to new wine varietals or a new wine list.
+These clubs deliver an array of wine directly to customers' houses.
+This is a great way for vintners to sell off excess inventory and to introduce people to new wine variatals or a new wine list.
 If done well, your customers will have to invest in some new wine storage solutions.
+Wine subscription boxes also provide customers with food pairing advice.
+Whether you’re wondering what wine pairs with salmon or what is the best wine to pair with turkey, a monthly box can be a great source of knowledge.

 - Clothing subscription boxes.
 Clothing boxes are a fast-growing segment of the industry and come in a few varieties.
 Some are personally curated for the customer, while others change themes each month.
 However, they all have the same subscription payment model in common.
 The customer pays a monthly fee for the box and then will pay for the clothes they choose to keep.